canonical/open-documentation-academy/landscape/explanation/glossary/distribution.md

 In Landscape, a **distribution** refers to the Ubuntu operating system.
 There are different ways to refer to the distribution depending on your use case.

-Distributions are useful for many reasons in Landscape.
-Many Landscape APIs require you to define a distribution in order to use them.
-Distributions are also important if you want to perform an action such as [repository mirroring](https://ubuntu.com/landscape/docs/explanation-about-repository-mirroring).
+There are some Landscape API methods and web portal features that require you to provide the distribution.
+For example, distributions are important if you want to mirror repositories via the web portal or API.
+For more information, see an [explanation of repository mirroring](https://ubuntu.com/landscape/docs/explanation-about-repository-mirroring).

 ## Landscape APIs That Require a Distribution
 The following is a list of some Landscape APIs that need a distribution to function properly: